 Battle of the Plains of Abraham

 The fate of New France was decided on September 13, 1759, in Québec City, on the Plains of Abraham.
-This famous battle pitted French troops against English, with their respective Generals Louis‑Joseph de Montcalm and James Wolfe leading the charge.
+The famous battle of Québec pitted French troops against English, with their respective Generals Louis‑Joseph de Montcalm and James Wolfe leading the charge.
 What most people don’t know is that the battle was part of a global conflict.
 Let’s revisit this turning point in the war between the French and the English, also known as the French and Indian War.

 Why Did the Battle of Québec Happen?